 Preview bodies of work from undergraduate seniors, and get to know current students and faculty.
 This bi-annual festival, hosted at our award-winning Union Cinema, shows work from the current semester’s graduating class.

 Preview bodies of work from undergraduate students, and get to know current students and faculty at this bi-annual festival hosted by our award-winning Union Cinema.
 Award reception will follow the screening.

 Brass Day is open to four rotating High School Band brass sections to rehearse and perform traditional and contemporary brass repertoire alongside UWM music majors.
 Led by UWM brass faculty, participants are invited to join their respective high- and low-end colleagues for a day of rehearsals, clinics, and ensemble performances.

 The UW-Milwaukee Concert Band Festival is an opportunity for Milwaukee area high school band directors to share a performance with their students in UWM’s Helen Bader Concert Hall and receive feedback from experienced adjudicators who are focused on enhancing the student’s musical experience.

-Double Reed Day is open to double reed players of all ages and levels.
-Join the UWM Music Department’s double reed faculty and your fellow players for a day of master classes, workshops and faculty and ensemble performances.
+Join double reed faculty and fellow players for a day of master classes, workshops and faculty/ensemble performances.
+Open to all ages & levels.